Eletu13/DSA-project-2-Documentation/README.md

    GROUP BY product_category
    ORDER BY total_sales DESC
    LIMIT 1

-,,,
-2. what are the top3 and bottom3 regions in terms of sales
+2. What are the top3 and bottom3 regions in terms of sales

+-- Top 3 regions
+SELECT region, SUM(sales) AS total_sales
+FROM orders
+GROUP BY region
+ORDER BY total_sales DESC
+LIMIT 3;

+-- Bottom 3 regions
+SELECT region, SUM(sales) AS total_sales
+FROM orders
+GROUP BY region
+ORDER BY total_sales ASC
+LIMIT 3;